||Executive Director of Human Resources

 Appropriate action shall be taken in all cases in which faculty members, students or staff employees are determined to be in violation of the Drug-Free Schools and Communities Act Amendments of 1989 as implemented by this policy.

 - Employees: Any supervisor becoming aware of an employee violation of this policy, whether by virtue of notification by an employee of a conviction or by other means, will immediately notify the Assistant Vice President for Human Resources.

-- Students: Any alleged violation of the Act as implemented by this policy by a student of the college shall be reported to the Vice President for Student Affairs.
+- Students: Any alleged violation of the Act as implemented by this policy by a student of the college shall be reported to the Vice President for Student Services.
 The circumstances surrounding the offense and the facts as determined by appropriate investigation will be fully reviewed prior to a decision on the action to be taken.
 In addition to penalties students may be subject to under local, state or federal law, students violating this policy will be subject to disciplinary action, including, but not necessarily limited to:

 - Strongly encouraged to participate in a drug/alcohol counseling or rehabilitation program.

 - Expulsion from school.

 In addition to the above, students may be required to participate in, and satisfactorily complete, a substance abuse program or rehabilitation program.
 As a condition for receiving federal Title IV financial aid, each student must certify that he/she will not engage in the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance and must notify the Executive Director of Financial Aid of any conviction within five days after such conviction.
 A student convicted of violating the regulation may lose his/her federally funded financial aid.

 All categories of employees and students (regardless of the length of the program of study) shall be notified in writing initially and on an annual basis of the requirements of the Drug-Free Schools and Communities Act Amendments of 1989 as implemented by this policy.
 The initial notifications shall be made on or before September 4, 1990.